 If you want to see the different things that we use in operation our be sure to check out our new Amazon Store.

 - Grind chilled pork, beef, and back fat through the 6mm plate.
 Let chill again before mixing.
-You want the temp of the meat to be around 35F (or below).
+You want the temp of the meat to be around 35F or 1C (or below).

 - Prepare all the seasonings and prepare the starter culture and set to the side.
 You starter culture needs about 30 minutes to “wake-up” before use.